dmar1n/lazy-log-formatter/README.md

 ## Options

 - `--fix`: Automatically fix f-strings used in log calls to lazy log calls.
-- `DIR [DIR ...]`: One or more directories to search for Python files.
+- `PATH [PATH ...]`: One or more directories or files to process.
 If not specified, defaults to the current directory.

 ## Examples